EyeslyMeribhaJohnsonPaulraj/Cloudcredits/Project2_Credit-Card-Fraud-Detection/README.md

 - Machine learning modeling
 - Explainable AI
 - Interactive visualization
-- It reflects how analytics solutions can be deployed to support real-time fraud detection in financial systems.
+- It reflects how analytics solutions can be deployed to support real-time fraud detection in financial environments.

 ----------------------------------
 🔮 Scalability & Future Scope